-The meter recommended for the SRU system application features an AST^M drive technology that assures both fastresponse and widest flow ranges possible.
-In the event wetted parts of this flow meter are subject to high H2S concentrations (as was the case at this refinery), the meter can be ordered with its flow element constructed of all-welded Hastelloy C276 materials and a NACE compliance certificate can be provided as well.
+The meter recommended for the SRU system application featured an ASTTM drive technology, which ensures both fast response, and facilitates the widest flow ranges possible.
+In the event that wetted parts of this flow meter are subject to high $\rm H_2S$ concentrations (as was the case at this refinery), the meter can be ordered with its flow element constructed of all-welded Hastelloy C276 materials.
+In addition to this, a NACE compliance certificate can also be provided.

-The refinery engineers agreed that the recommended thermal mass meter more than met their needs with accuracy of ± 0.75 percent of reading, ± 0.5 percent of scale, with 100:1 turndown over a wide operating range of 0,07 NMPS to 305 NMPS [0.25 SFPS to 1,000 SFPS].
-Highly responsive, the meter performs per the refinery's required spec of < 1 second, 63 percent of final value (1 step change).
+The refinery engineers agreed that the recommended thermal mass meter exceeded their needs, with accuracy of +/- 0.75% of reading, +/- 0.5% of scale, with 100:1 turndown over a wide operating range of 0.07-305 normal meter per second (NMPS), which equates to 0.25-1000 standard feet per minute (SFPM).
+The meter performs as per the refinery's required specification of < 1 sec., 63% of final value (one step change).

 The refinery team appreciated the meter's insertion configuration with optional threaded tap or flanged connection, which made it simple and inexpensive to install as compared to inline meter designs.
-The full meter was hazardous area approved, which allowed its integral transmitter to be installed at the point of measurement - rather than requiring a remote installation with additional cabling, cable glands, etc.
+The full meter was approved for hazardous areas, which allowed its integral transmitter to be installed at the point of measurement, rather than requiring a remote installation with additional cabling, cable glands, etc.

-The meter's robust electronics and ultra-rugged enclosure are also IEC 61508 (SIL 1) compliance (confirmed by thirdparty FMEDA report), assuring reliable and safe operation.
-If maintenance is required, the meter's insertion design with ball valve construction allows the meter to be removed for cleaning without shutting down the process line.
+The meter's robust electronics and ultra-rugged enclosure are also IEC 61508 (SIL 1) compliant (confirmed by third-party FMEDA report), ensuring reliable and safe operation.
+If maintenance is required, the meter's insertion design with ball valve construction allows it to be removed for cleaning without shutting down the process line.